 In small cell SUL carrier is not so helpful.
 In this case SUL carrier seems not necessary.
 In addition UE may not be able to support all frequency bands defined for SUL carrier or even not to support SUL band at all.
 When such UE enters a NR network configured with SUL carrier, it shall still be allowed to access the NR network without SUL carrier.
 If a SUL capable UE is roaming in visiting PLMN same situation could occur due to same reason.
 Overall we think SUL carrier is an optional configuration from both network and UE point of view.
 And in a network configured with SUL carrier UE shall be allowed to access NR network without SUL carrier and continue its uplink and downlink transmission on normal NR carrier only.

-Proposal1: In a NR network configured with SUL carrier, UE shall be allowed to access NR network without SUL carrier and continue its uplink and downlink transmission on normal NR carrier only
+Proposal1: In a NR network configured with SUL carrier, UE shall be allowed to access NR network without using SUL carrier and continue its uplink and downlink transmission on normal NR carrier only

 Because SUL carrier doesn’t have associated DL carrier and it still need some DL carrier to be pathloss reference.
 A straight way forward is that SUL carrier takes the NR carrier which it supplements as pathloss reference.
 Actually the RAN1 has already taken the DL carrier where UE receives the RMSI as pathloss reference with compensate.
 And the “the carrier where UE receives the RMSI” refers to the NR carrier it implements in this paper.
 Similar SUL carrier should also take the same NR carrier to be timing reference where it receives all the SS block and RMSI.

-Proposal12 SUL carrier takes NR carrier which it supplements as pathloss reference with compensate
+Proposal12 UE should take NR carrier which the SUL carrier supplements as pathloss reference with compensate

-Proposal13 SUL carrier takes NR carrier which it supplements as timing reference
+Proposal13 UE should take NR carrier which the SUL carrier supplements as timing reference

 Initial access procedure